 - Golden Heart Awards

 Teen Open Gym

-Teen Open Gym is a long time program that is held in the Community Gym on the Davis Senior High School campus on Saturday evenings from 4:00-8:00 p.m. and Sundays 1:30-3:30 p.m.
-From 7:00-9:00pm is teens only!!
-This is a great opportunity for teens, grades 9-12, to drop in on a game of badminton or basketball.
+Teen Open Gym is a long time program that is held in the Community Gym on the Davis Senior High School campus on Saturday evenings from 4:00-9:00 p.m. and Sundays 1:30-3:30 p.m.
+From 7:00-9:00pm on Saturdays is our teens only portion.
+This is a great opportunity for teens, grades 9-12, to drop in on a game of badminton, basketball, or any other indoor activity.
 Participants are encouraged to bring their own equipment, but the program does have some equipment available for daily use.
 There is a $2.00 drop-in fee to participate for youth, $5 for adults.

 The City of Davis holds dances for junior high school teens.
 All of our dances are held in the multi-purpose room at the Veterans' Memorial Center.
 Dances are staffed by city staff who work in youth programs.
 All participants must be in junior high school.
 There are no in-out privileges and all doors in the facility are monitored.

 Please note: Our waiver policy has changed.
 We are no longer accepting the Teen Programs Waiver of Liability.
 In order to attend Teen Dances you need a general City of Davis Liability Waiver.
 If you register online, you agree to a waive liability for that specific event.
 If you fill out and turn in a City of Davis Liability Waiver, you waive your liability for all programs/activities from September 1st- August 31st of each year (exceptions may apply to trips or activities with additional waivers).

 You may also register in person at the Registration Office (located at City Hall).
 If there are spots available at the start of the dance, you may register at the door.
 Teens must bring cash and have a City Liability Waiver on file or in hand.
 Liability Waivers must be completed by the Parent/Legal Guardian.